 - Residues created from smelting and refining operations (drosses, slags, and sludges)

-- Liquid wastes consist of metals (spent acids, spent caustics)
+- Liquid wastes consisting of metals (spent acids, spent caustics)

 - Liquid metal wastes (liquid mercury)

-- Liquid components of metal-containing waste (spent batteries)
+- Liquid components of metal-containing wastes (spent batteries)

 Globe Metal® provides free waste audit and hazardous metal waste consulting services.
 If you need help with or have questions regarding the classification and management of scrap metals from your manufacturing production processes, please contact email more details to email@example.com or call 1-888-517-6368, and our recycling experts will work with you to customize the optimal options.